srall123/get_next_line/README.md

 ## 💡 Project
 This project aims to write a function which can return a line read from a file descriptor.
 You can learn static variables, Input-output system calls and deeper understanding of memory usage and free from this project.

 This is an implementation of the get_next_line function in C, which is used for reading a file line by line.
-It uses a buffer to read data from the file and concatenates it with a temporary string (temp_string, achieved in `gettempstr` & `ft_joint`) until a newline character is found or EOF.
-The temp_string consists of two parts: the string before first `'\n' `and the `'\n'` as line_string (implemented in `ft_line`) and saves the remaining string in a static variable(staticstr, implemented in `ft_staticstr`) for the next call to the function.
+It uses a buffer to read data from the file and concatenates it with a temporary string (temp_string, implement in `gettempstr` & `ft_joint`) until EOF or a newline character is found.
+The temp_string consists of two parts: line_string and static_string.

+In the `ft_line` function, it extracts the string containing the first `'\n'` in the temp_string as the line to be returned.
+In the `ft_staticstr`, it extracts the string after the first `'\n'` in the temp_string and returns it as the static string for the next call.
+If the temp_string is empty, they both returns NULL.

-The function will return NULL if the following error occurred:
+The function will return NULL if the following errors occurred:

 - open file failed；
 - read file failed；